Cervicogenic Headache: Lasting Benefits of MSK Care

 2. Treatment: Nerve Flossing

-In patients with cervicogenic tension-type headache, the combination of neural mobilization and soft tissue techniques induces significant improvement of pain and function.
+In patients with cervicogenic tension-type headaches, the combination of neural mobilization and soft tissue techniques induces a significant improvement in pain and function.
 (24) Here’s how that’s performed:

 3. ADL Advice: Workstation

 Routine daily activities involving workstations and cell phones can be potent postural trainers to guarantee a flexor-dominated (forward/ head, forward/shoulder) posture.
-While manipulation is an effective tool for resolving the symptom of this postural fault, it’s no match for the cause.
-Thirty seconds of HVLA three times per week rarely wins the long-term war against eight plus hours of ongoing postural stress.
+While manipulation is an effective tool for resolving the symptoms of this postural fault, it’s no match for the cause.
+Thirty seconds of HVLA three times per week rarely wins the long-term war against eight-plus hours of ongoing postural stress.
 Lasting improvement necessitates a plan to minimize cumulative trauma.

 Workstation Ergonomics